A well written press release can result in significant media coverage if it offers something that is genuinely newsworthy.

 - Take time to get to know the publications you want to target with your press release and understand what types of stories different journalists are interested in.
 For example: does the publication have a specific correspondent covering the types of issues that you are wanting to talk about?
 Sending a business story to a sports journalist, is unlikely to result in your story being printed!

 - If you are planning to send your story to more than one publication, try to ensure that there is something relevant to their readership.
-For example, newspapers such as the Sheffield Telegraph and Hull Daily Mail are unlikely to be interested in a stories that aren”t relevant to the newspaper”s patch.
+For example, newspapers such as the Sheffield Telegraph and Hull Daily Mail are unlikely to be interested in a stories that aren’t relevant to the newspaper’s patch.
+Tailor your news accordingly.

 - If using quotes, ensure that they genuinely add something to the story.
 Try to avoid cliches such as “We are delighted about…”